mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Arrange Act Assert -
 A mental model for how to think about writing automated tests

+**AJAX:**
+Asynchronous JavaScript and XML -
+A concept for making web requests in the browser via JavaScript and loading content asynchronously

 **ALB:**
 Application Load Balancer -
 A reverse proxy service layer positioned between users